The Curse of Conditions: Analyzing and Improving Optimal Transport for Conditional Flow-Based Generation: Experiments

 The two-dimensional {\tt 8gaussians\(\to\)moons} dataset maps a mixture of eight Gaussian distributions to two interleaving half-circles, as visualized in \Cref{fig:teaser}.
 We consider three conditioning scenarios: (a) unconditional; (b) binary class conditions, where each class corresponds to one of the half-circles; and (c) continuous conditions, where the \(x\)-coordinate of the desired target point is given as the condition.
 For (b), we apply our setup for discrete conditions (\Cref{sub:method_discrete_cond}); for (c), we apply our setup for continuous conditions (\Cref{sub:method_continuous_cond}) with \(\targetratio=0.01\).

 \paragraph{Metrics.} We report the 2-Wasserstein distance (\(W^2_2\)) (following~\cite{tong2023improving}) between 10K generated data points and 10K samples from the ground-truth {\tt moons} distribution.
 We experiment with single-step Euler's method (Euler-1) and the adaptive Dormand–Prince method~\cite{dormand1980family} (dopri5, referred to as adaptive) for numerical integration.
 Additionally, we report the number of function evaluations (NFE) in the adaptive method, which is the number of forward passes through the neural network.
-All experiments are averaged over ten training runs with ten different random seeds, and we report mean\(\pm\)std.
+We average the results over ten training runs with different random seeds and report mean\(\pm\)std.

 \paragraph{Results.} The results are summarized in \Cref{tab:two_moons} and visualized in \Cref{fig:teaser}.
 In the \emph{unconditional} setting, OT produces straighter flows, leading to better distribution matching with fewer NFEs, and our method does not apply.
 However, in the \emph{conditional} setting, OT degrades and performs worse than regular FM in the adaptive setting due to the aforementioned train-test gap in OT coupling.
 Our method, \ourmethod{}, effectively models the target distribution with both Euler-1 and the adaptive method, improving upon the baselines.